sakirtemel/MMM-alexa/README.md

   * Add error sound on empty response
   * Fix threading issues, it hangs when there are multiple commands sent
   * Add blog post link
+  * Make snowboy hotword configurable
+  * Research about noise cancelling
+  * Extract the Alexa module to be a standalone javascript solution without being connected to mirror
+  * Stop everything on hotword detection

 ## Special thanks